-In addition, the government must prove beyond a reasonable doubt that what (name) (distributed) (possessed with intent to distribute) (manufactured)

-(possessed) was in fact (identity of the specific controlled substance alleged) [and that the weight of the controlled substance was (X grams or more)].
+In addition, the government must prove beyond a reasonable doubt that what (name) (distributed) (possessed with intent to distribute) (manufactured) (possessed) was in fact (identity of the specific controlled substance alleged) [and that the weight of the controlled substance was (X grams or more)].

-In deciding whether (name) acted "knowingly or intentionally," you may consider evidence about what (name) said, what (name) did and failed to do, how (name) acted, and all the other facts and circumstances shown by the evidence that may prove what was in (name)'s mind at that time.
+In deciding whether (name) acted "knowingly or intentionally," you may consider evidence about what (name) said, what (name) did and failed to do, how may prove what was in (name)'s mind at that time.